Compare two cars

 Verdict

 Chevrolet appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the American car beats the other contender by far, making it the best choice without even considering other things.
-When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out. the American car still consumps less fuel, which needs to be taken into consideration.
+It all continues in the same direction, with Chevrolet offering somewhat better performance, just enough to call it quicker.
+To make things even better, it consumps less fuel!
 All together, there's not much more to say, in this case I wouldn't even consider anything but Chevrolet.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
 In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.